 In addition, the IRS updated Code section 36B's Applicable Percentage Table for 2020.
 The table is used to determine an individual's eligibility for that subsidy.

-Because an ALE generally will not know an employee's household income, the IRS has provided three optional affordability safe harbors that may be used to determine affordability based on information that is available to them - the Form W-2 safe harbor, the rate of pay safe harbor and the federal poverty level safe harbor.
+Because an ALE generally will not know an employee's household income, the IRS has provided three optional affordability safe harbors that may be used to determine affordability based on information that is available to them:

 An employer may use one or more of the affordability safe harbors if it offers its full-time employees (and dependents) the opportunity to enroll in minimum essential coverage under a health plan that provides minimum value with respect to the self-only coverage offered to the employees.
 Note that the affordability safe harbors are only used to determine whether an employer's coverage satisfies the affordability test for purposes of the employer mandate.
 These safe harbors do not affect an employee's eligibility for a subsidy in the Marketplace, which is based on the affordability of employer-sponsored coverage relative to an employee's household income.

 Under the Form W-2 safe harbor, an ALE may determine the affordability of its health coverage by reference only to an employee's wages from that ALE, instead of by reference to the employee's household income.
 For this purpose, "wages" is the amount that is required to be reported in Box 1 of the employee's Form W-2.